Understanding Gender Identity: The Difference Between Pansexual And Bisexual

 Making a strong emotional connection with another person is one of the most wonderful experiences in life.
 Emotional attraction can significantly enhance the relationship between people who are sexually attracted to each other.
 Yet, anyone can form emotional attachments to anyone else.
 While emotional attraction may be a component of a sexual relationship, it is not usually labeled about gender.

-How your sexual orientation can affect your relationship
+How your gender identity or sexual orientation can affect your relationship

 Embrace who you are